StartExam API may be used by developer who is the owner or admin of a StartExam App account.

 You construct the StringToSing from request headers and calculate a Signature using HMAC-SHA256 and your account SecretKey:

-POST /v2/participants Tue, 11 Sep 2018 12:08:34 GMT 295Signature
+StringToSign POST /v2/participants Tue, 11 Sep 2018 12:08:34 GMT 295Signature TXbHhd5eF6CjwcCfuAd/4YAUlszFE7fOnQNmO+K8LV0=The correct Authorization header would be:

 Authorization: SharedKey 500:TXbHhd5eF6CjwcCfuAd/4YAUlszFE7fOnQNmO+K8LV0=